CAAMFest

-CAAMFest, known prior to 2013 as the San Francisco International Asian American Film Festival (SFIAAFF), is presented every March in the San Francisco Bay Area in the United States as the nation’s largest showcase for new Asian American and Asian films.
+CAAMFest, known prior to 2013 as the San Francisco International Asian American Film Festival (SFIAAFF), is presented every May (Asian American and Pacific Islander Heritage Month) in the San Francisco Bay Area in the United States as the nation's largest showcase for new Asian American and Asian films.
 It annually presents approximately 130 works in San Francisco, Berkeley and San Jose.
 The festival is organized by the Center for Asian American Media.

 History

-CAAMFest traces its roots to Asian CineVision’s New York Asian American Film Festival, begun in 1978.
+CAAMFest traces its roots to Asian CineVision's New York Asian American Film Festival, begun in 1978.
 From 1981 to 1984, ACV spun off a traveling version of their festival that toured the U.S. CAAM partnered with ACV to showcase their traveling festival in San Francisco, adding in other films by local filmmakers to help round out the program.